hanspr/mi-sources/README.md

 # Mi IDE default resourses

+If you do not know about mi-ide, visit : https://github.com/hanspr/mi-ide

 ## If you want to translate mi-ide

 You may find the translation file in your config directory under : langs